 Despite its prevalence, obtaining a definitive diagnosis of prostate cancer can be challenging, and patients are currently required to attend a number of appointments before they receive their diagnosis.

 The majority of prostate cancers in the UK are currently diagnosed from a transrectal ultrasound guided (TRUS) biopsy.
 Under the current clinic model, delays in waiting for a MRI scan appointment can result in delays for patients who need a TRUS biopsy procedure, and thus a delay to their diagnosis.

 The MRI radiology team are working with the urology clinical team to enable MRI appointments to be offered to patients who need a TRUS biopsy within 2 days of their first visit to the urology clinic.
-This will be enabled by increasing MRI capacity through the introduction of early evening appointment slots from February 2016.
+Increased MRI capacity in 2016, supported this work.

-TOHETI is working with the clinical, radiology and pathology teams to measure and evaluate this shift in offering MRI appointments within 2 days of the one-stop clinic:
+TOHETI supported the clinical, radiology and pathology teams to measure and evaluate this shift in offering MRI appointments within 2 days of the one-stop clinic: